signalfx/signalfx-dotnet-tracing/README.md

 [Profiling API](https://docs.microsoft.com/en-us/dotnet/framework/unmanaged-api/profiling/)
 and should only require basic configuration of your application environment.

+You can link individual log entries with trace IDs and span IDs associated with corresponding events.
+If your application uses a supported logger, enable trace injection to automatically include trace context in your application's logs.
+For more information, see [Inject traces in logs](/customer-samples/AutomaticTraceIdInjection/README.md).

 ## Supported libraries and frameworks

 .NET Core is supported while .NET Framework is in beta.
 There are